Applied Physics is essential for innovation. This degree provides an opportunity for engagement in physics that will shape our future world.

 Specific modules are designed to develop industry-standard skills in computing and programming, including data processing.
 Specialist content in the final year of the course is strongly influenced by research expertise within the Applied Physics Department and our industry partners.

-Throughout the year, our Applied Physics department hosts range of outreach and public engagement events, including events for the 2016 transit of mercury and the 2015 solar eclipse.
+Throughout the year, our Applied Physics department hosts range of outreach and public engagement events, including in recent years the transit of mercury and the solar eclipse.

 A variety of teaching methods are used including lectures, problem-solving tutorials, practical classes, seminars delivered by professional physicists, visits to research laboratories and research projects (both individual and as part of a team).